-The 2020/21 Academic Regulations will be applied to all students taking assessment in 2020/21 with 'no detriment' to students who progressed under the 2017/18 regulations.
+The 2021/22 Academic Regulations will be applied to all students taking assessment in 2021/22 with 'no detriment' to students who progressed under the 2017/18 regulations.
 'No detriment' means that the regulations (either 2020/21 or 2017/18) which will be applied to students who progressed in 2017/18 will be the regulations that result in the best outcome for the individual student.

-Either the 2020/21 or 2017/18 regulations will be applied in full and not a hybrid of both sets of regulations, with the exception of degree classification where students progressing in 2017/18 will retain the current method of degree classification as this may have influenced their engagement with contributing modules.
+Either the 2021/22 or 2017/18 regulations will be applied in full and not a hybrid of both sets of regulations, with the exception of degree classification where students progressing in 2017/18 will retain the current method of degree classification as this may have influenced their engagement with contributing modules.

 In addition to the 'no detriment' principle described above, the University also introduced a further 'safety net' and 'no detriment' policy in April 2020.
 This refers to a set of time-limited temporary variations to the core principles set out in Section 1 of the Academic Regulations to enable Module Assessment Boards and Progression and Award Boards to mitigate the effects of the COVID-19 pandemic on student performance and to ensure that students received fair and consistent outcomes.
-Whilst this policy will have mitigated the impact for most students who either progressed or were awarded in 2019/20 it will remain in place for certain other groups of students, such as part-time students, for whom progression and award decisions will take place in 2020/21 (or in certain exceptional cases in subsequent academic years).
-The general principles of the 'safety net' and 'no detriment' policy are included at Appendix F of these regulations.
+A revised set of 'safety net' and 'no detriment' time-limited temporary variations to the core principles were introduced in 2020/21 to enable Module Assessment Boards and Progression and Award Boards to mitigate the effects of the ongoing Covid-19 pandemic on student outcomes.
+The general principles of the 'safety net' and 'no detriment' policies are included at Appendix F and Appendix G of these regulations.